blaenk/blaenk.github.io/provider/notes/go.markdown

 ```

 Channels are typed conduits through which data of that type can be sent, a lot like Haskell channels.
-The `<-` operator is used to send and receive values, where the data travensl in the direction of the arrow.
+The `<-` operator is used to send and receive values, where the data travels in the direction of the arrow.
 Sending and receiving blocks until the other side is ready, allowing simple synchronization of the different goroutines:

 ``` go
 ch := make(chan T) // create channel of type T